itsnoproblem/prmry/README.md

-# RGB
+# prmry

-Response Generator Bot.
+A POC for an AI Hub

 - Manage, organize and share AI interactions
 - engineer prompts with prompt generation rules